pdoise/trivia-dapp/design_pattern_desicions.md

 3. removeUnapprovedQuestion - Only contract owner can reject user submitted questions

 ## Fail early and fail loud
-Require statements and modifiers are used where ever possible in lou of if statements.
+Require statements and modifiers are used where ever possible in lieu of if statements.

 ## Mortal
 Implemented the mortal design pattern which gives the ability to destroy the contract and remove it from the blockchain.